matcom/hulk/docs/12_vectors.md

         print(x);
 ```

-Because vectors implement the iterable protocol, you can explicitely find a `next` and `current` methods in case you ever need them.
+Because vectors implement the iterable protocol, you can explicitly find a `next` and `current` methods in case you ever need them.
 Besides that, vectors also have a `size(): Number` method that returns the number of items in the vector.

 Vectors also support an indexing syntax using square brackets `[]`, as in the following example: